-The outlook is stable, in line with the outlook on the rating of the French government, which was returned to stable from positive on 21 February to reflect more limited fiscal progress than expected.
-Similar to other European countries, France is heavily affected by the coronavirus outbreak.
-We assume that the pandemic will have a significant, but eventually transitory impact on France's economy and fiscal metrics.
+The outlook is stable, in line with the outlook on the rating of the French government.
+Like other European countries, France is heavily affected by the coronavirus outbreak.
+We assume that the pandemic will have a significant, but ultimately transitory impact on France's economy and fiscal metrics.